huictstaff/cisq1-lingo/README.md

 This project is part of a sophomore Software Development *Continuous Integration and Software Quality 1 (CISQ1)* at the Institute for ICT of the [Hogeschool Utrecht](https://www.hu.nl/).
+By cloning, copying or forking this repository and/or accepting a GitHub Classroom assignment based on this repository, you accept that copyright of any derived work and/or work build upon materials found in this repository, belong and remain to the HU as specified in [HU Copyright regulations (2017)](https://een.hu.nl/over-de-hu/rules-and-regulations-within-the-hu/hu-copyright-enforcement-regulations-pdf).

 ## How do I get started?